hummelstrand/sofie-core/packages/documentation/docs/for-developers/for-blueprint-developers/ab-playback.md

 - Users get confused if the player of a clip changes without a reason
 - Reloading an already loaded clip can be costly, so should be avoided when possible
-- Adlibbing a clip, or changing what Part is nexted can result in needing to move what player a clip has assigned
+- AdLibbing a clip, or changing what Part is nexted can result in needing to move what player a clip has assigned
 - Postroll or preroll is often needed
 - Some studios can have less players available than ideal. (eg, going back to back between two clips, and a clip is playing on the studio monitor)